Hitachi Rail Italy Driverless Metro: Taipei

 The Yellow line or the Circular line of the New Taipei Metro, Taiwan, will serve as a cross-link between existing lines.
 The 49 km system will feature 42 or 41 stations.
 The 15.4 km phase 1 has 14 stations and was completed in January 2020.
 The Taipei Rapid Transit Corporation purchased 17 trainsets for this phase.

 Thessaloniki

 Interior of a Thessaloniki Metro unit.

 The construction of the second Greek metro network started in 2006 and was opened in November 2024.
 The line and a planned extension to the east of the city cost three billion euros ($3.2 billion).
-The 14.28 km system features now 13 stations (+5 in 2025).
-18 driverless Hitachi Rail Italy (AnsaldoBreda) units are currently operating on line 1 with 15 more coming with the opening of the Kalamaria extension.
+The 14.28 km system features 18 stations.
+33 driverless Hitachi Rail Italy (AnsaldoBreda) units are currently operating on Line 1 and Line 2.
 Those are articulated in 4 sections with a capacity of 466 passengers (96 seated and 370 standing).